If you see or know of a worrying situation, please don't ignore it.

 These documents provide details about how to raise a concern if you're worried someone is a victim of abuse.

-- Nottingham and Nottinghamshire Safeguarding Vulnerable Adults Procedure for raising a concern and referring
+- Nottingham and Nottinghamshire Safeguarding Adults procedure for raising a concern and referring [PDF]

 These documents provide details about what to expect after you have raised a concern.